galaxyproject/galaxy-hub/content/news/2023-06-from-single-files-to-collections/index.md

 However, this initial solution is not optimal, since the data size will increase in the user's history (due to file decompression) by running the workflow.
 Therefore, we have proposed another solution by updating the tools wrappers themselves to perform the decompression internally without the need to use the `Convert compressed file to uncompressed` tool (https://github.com/galaxyproject/tools-iuc/pull/5360).
 In fact the tool did not require a internal decompression step, since it can indeed work with zipped files, it only needed to know that the input is zipped.

-Although the problem could be solved again on the tool wrapper level, the general problematic of inconsistent conversion logic between single files and collections is most likely a bug of galaxy which should be followed up (`TODO issue`).
+Although the problem could be solved again on the tool wrapper level, the general problematic of inconsistent conversion logic between single files and collections is most likely a bug which is currently investigated for following galaxy releases.

 # Outlook